teor2345/privcount/doc/TorEvents.markdown

 ### IntroPointCount
 An unsigned integer count of introduction points in the descriptor.
 Only available for v2 descriptors with RequiresClientAuthFlag 0.
+Also missing if the descriptor or intro point section are unparseable.

 v2 descriptors can have between 0 and 10 introduction points.

+### IntroPointFingerprintList
+A comma-separated list of the introduction point relay fingerprints in the descriptor.
+Each fingerprint is the SHA-1 hash of the relay's public RSA key.

+If there are zero introduction points, this key is present, and the value is an empty string.
+This represents an empty list.

+If the IntroPointCount is missing, this key will also be missing.

 ### EncodedIntroPointByteCount
 An unsigned integer count of bytes in the encoded form of the intro point